 As we are not medically trained, we are unable to give advice on which vaccinations you may need for your travels.
 However, please note that a valid Yellow Fever Certificate is required for entry into Ghana and will be inspected immediately on arrival.
 Malaria is also present in Ghana so please you ensure malarial prophylaxis options with your GP prior to travel

 Do I Need To Take A Sleeping Bag?

 No, you won't need to take a sleeping bag with you, however it might be a good idea to just take a sleeping bag liner or a thin sheet for night as it can be very hot.

 Do I Need To Take A Mosquito Net?

 All of the house windows and doors are netted and the rooms are frequently sprayed for mosquitoes.
-Even when you travel around, mosquito nets will always be provided if necessary, so there is no need to bring a mosquito net locally if you would like to have one.
+When you travel during your free time, mosquito nets are normally provided in guesthouses etc when required.
+It is possible to purchase a mosquito net locally if you would like to have one.